TNishimoto/dynamic_r_index/README.md

 ```
 usage: ./build_r_index.out --input_file_path=string [options] ...
 options:
-  -i, --input_file_path           The path of a file containing either a input text or a BWT (string)
+  -i, --input_file_path           The file path to either a text or a BWT (string)
   -o, --output_file_path          The path to the file where the dynamic r-index will be written (string [=])
   -c, --null_terminated_string    The special character indicating the end of text (string [=\0])
   -u, --is_bwt                    This value is 1 if the input file is a BWT, and 0 otherwise (unsigned int [=0])